zuluchaka/tradingplan/README.md

 Open 3-Charts Layout screen for the currency pair to trade (1H, 4H, and Daily) to analyze price movement against the trend

 #### Fundamental ANALYSIS (FAL1)
-  * check Economic Calendar for any impact News about the Pair and trading session https://www.myfxbook.com/forex-economic-calendar or https://www.forexfactory.com/calendar.php
+  * check Economic Calendar for any impact News for the WEEK about the Pair and trading session https://www.myfxbook.com/forex-economic-calendar or https://www.forexfactory.com/calendar.php
   * Look for daily RED Flag news (economic data, policymaker speeches and news releases) relevant to either currency in a currency pair and the corresponding hour.

  - Look at the ForexTrack application for Currency Strength Analysis: https://tracking.csa5steps.com/